 3. Google Meet

-Google Meet (formerly known as Google Hangouts) is a virtual meeting platform that allows you to invite upto 250 participants in the online conference room.
+Google Meet (formerly Google Hangouts) is a virtual meeting platform that allows you to invite upto 250 participants in the online conference room.
 It’s great for internal team collaboration, offering instant messaging and HD video functionality.

 - Integrates with Google Workspace so the participant can join directly from a calendar or email invite.